code4lib/code4lib.github.io/README.md

 ## Deployment

-The static site is deployed to a webserver which is currently a manual process - Slack or email Ryan Wick.
+The site is hosted on GitHub Pages, merges to master should deploy the changes automatically.